-The James E. Davis School offers students in grades 6-12 a quality education.
-The James E. Davis School Middle School serves students in grades 6-8.
-Middle school students are given coursework in math, science, social studies, physical education, art, and language arts.
-Middle school classes are kept small in order to provide students with individualized attention and maintain an environment that facilitates learning.
+The James E. Davis School offers students in grades 8-12 a quality education and offers Core 40 curriculum.
+All credits earned can transfer to any public school in the state of Indiana.
+Students are given coursework in math, science, social studies, physical education, art and language arts.
+Classroom sizes are kept small to provide students with individualized attention and maintain an environment that facilitates learning.
 In each class, the teacher is licensed in the area that he or she is teaching.
-Some classrooms have aides to help students, especially with reading and math issues.
+Some classrooms have additional aides to help students, especially for extra assistance with reading and math.

 High school students, who are 17 years old, and have very few credits, are offered the option of taking TASC preparations classes.
 For these students, as soon as they begin to show promise on the TASC practice test, they are sent to a testing facility to take the TASC.